 When nonprofits take the form of democratic, member-driven organizations or associations, they often choose to use voting members to elect their board.
 In this way, the members have the ultimate say over who is setting the major corporate goals and policies.
 Common examples of organizations that frequently use voting members include social clubs, unions and trade associations, chambers of commerce, professional associations, and churches.

 Members have specific rights under state law and the corporation’s governing documents, namely the articles of incorporation and corporate bylaws.
 However, keep in mind that there are additional corporate formalities that voting membership nonprofits must follow.
-All meetings of voting members must be properly noticed and documented in the same manner as board meetings.
+All meetings of voting members must be properly given notice of meeting and documented in the same manner as board meetings.

 State law dictates which corporate officers are required.
 At a minimum, these will include the CEO (or president), a secretary, and a treasurer.
 You may also choose to have many other types of officers, including a chief financial officer (CFO), a chief operating officer (COO), a chief information officer (CIO), a chief sales officer (CSO), and senior vice presidents.
 Officers have a legal duty to act in the best interests of the corporation at all times.
 Large corporations often have hundreds of officers in order to disperse responsibilities.